Get inspired by great art!

 Upcoming Gallery Receptions and Openings –

 Saturday, October 6 (Kimberly Hoechst) • Friday, November 9 (Garnet Valley High School) • Saturday, December 8 (T.J.
-Walsh) • Saturday, January 12 (David Katz) • Saturday, February 9 • Saturday, March 9 • April 13 (Juried Show) • May 9 (Darlington Student and Teaching Artist Exhibit) • June 12 (Jason Cline)
+Walsh) • Saturday, January 12 (David Katz) • Saturday, February 9 (Linda Braceland) • Saturday, March 9 • April 13 (Juried Show) • May 9 (Darlington Student and Teaching Artist Exhibit) • June 12 (Jason Cline)

 February Featured Artist & Art Gallery Opening